threepointone/partyserver/packages/partytracks/README.md

 ### Server code:

 In your server, you need to have a path that proxies all requests over to the Cloudflare Realtime SFU API and provides your app id and token.
+Create your SFU App in the [Cloudflare Dashboard](https://dash.cloudflare.com/?to=/:account/realtime/sfu/create).
 In a worker, it will look something like this:

 ```ts